sjtuwrk/SunwayMR/sunwaymr~v1.0/README.md

 # SunwayMR

-A parallel computing framework written in C++.
-We reference much on Spark's DCUS design.
+A parallel computing framework written in C++ more than 8000 lines code by reaserchers from School of electronic information and electrical engineering, Shanghai Jiao Tong University.
+We reference much on Spark's RDD design.
+Now, we have provided application demos videos in the "demos" file of the project.
+Special thanks to Yupeng's hard work in developing this framework.
+## Papers

+* The paper of **SunwayMR: A Distributed Parallel Computing Framework with Convenient Data-intensive Applications Programming** has been completed accepted by **Future Generation Computer System (Impact Factor: 2.430)** in **12 Jan 2017**.

+* The paper of **Meta-model Evolution with Self-Adaptation: An Empirical Development Approach for Distributed Parallel Computing Framework** has been completed accepted by **TrustCom-BigDataSE-ISPA 2016** in **17 June 2016**.

 ## Dependencies